matplotlib/mplcairo/README.rst

    is detected at runtime.

-   cairo 1.17.2 added support for floating point surfaces, usable with ``mplcairo.set_options(float_surface=True)``; the presence of this feature is detected at runtime.
+   cairo 1.17.2 added support for floating point surfaces, usable with ``mplcairo.set_options(image_format=mplcairo.format_t.RGBA128F)``; the presence of this feature is detected at runtime.
 However, cairo 1.17.2 (and only that version) also has a bug that causes (in particular) polar gridlines to be incorrectly cropped.
 This bug was fixed in 2d1a137.

    cairo 1.17.4 fixed a rare crash in rasterization (in dfe3aa6).